 I followed a recipe from Romandian Masala which combined the noodles with egg, chili, soy sauce, and green onions.
 Instead of sprinkling with sesame seeds, I used ground Sichuan pepper.
 These noodles were delicious!

 Jasha Maroo (Chicken Stew)

 Jasha maroo is a spicy chicken stew, with garlic, shallots, ginger, leek, tomato, and chili, and garnished with cilantro.
 I thought it seemed overly simple, and may not have a lot of flavor (aside from being spicy).
-I was pleasantly surprised to find it tasted really good, and it wasn’t too heavy, which is a good thing since it’s summer here.
+However, I was pleasantly surprised to find it was delicious!
+It also wasn’t too heavy, which is a good thing since it’s summer here.
 I followed the recipe from What To Cook Today but I used serrano chilies instead of red ones since I can never seem to find those.
 As suggested, I served with rice.

 Momos with Ezay (Dumplings with Spicy Sauce)